rwydaegh/goliat/docs/cloud/cloud_setup.md

 6. Downloads and installs Sim4Life
 7. Downloads VPN configuration files (if needed)
 8. Installs OpenVPN and connects to VPN (if required for Sim4Life license access)
-9. Installs Sim4Life license (prompts for manual GUI installation)
+9. Installs Git and clones the GOLIAT repository
-10. Installs Git and clones the GOLIAT repository
+10. Launches Sim4Life license installer and Git Bash in parallel

-11. Launches Git Bash in the repository directory
+The script includes error handling to prevent premature execution and verifies that required files exist before launching processes.

 ### Running the script